A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 Soil

-This analysis is based on 2 m LiDAR elevation, satellite imagery, and regional soil data.
-It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit — including coastal-zone and planning context.
+Every row above is the provider this parcel's dossier actually drew from, with our confidence in that layer, not a generic list.
+This analysis is based on 50 cm LiDAR elevation, 25 cm orthophotography, and a decade of climate reanalysis.
+It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit: including coastal-zone and planning context.
 On-site inspection is recommended before purchase or major development.
 Published as an anonymised worked example of a Mediterranean coastal parcel.

 Now read your own land.